Telugu folk literature: Bobbili Katha

 It is another heroic folk epic of Telugu, however, based on the recent history of Telugu land.
 Bobbili is a small principality of Northern Andhra.
 The French commander, Marquis de Bussy-Castelnau, attacked the fort of Bobbili in 1757.
 This happened because of the rivalry between the two kingdoms of Bobbili and Vijayanagaram.
 Ultimately the treachery of kind Vijayaramaraju resulted in the war.
 The Bobbili heroes fought against the guns and cannons of French soldiers with their swords and arrows until they fall on the battlefield.
 The French soldiers were astonished by the utmost courage shown by the kings of Bobbili and other soldiers and even by the women soldiers.
 The heroes Paparayudu, Rangarayudu, and Vengalarayudu became househo;d words in Andhra.
 The people sing the valor of their heroes with pride.
 The saga of heroes remained in different folk literary genres, i.e. song, drama Burrakatha, Sarada Katha, apart from the classical literary forms.

-Other important narratives
+Other narratives

-Apart from the above very popular folk literary themes some other themes are also very popular in the land even in the modern times.
-All the caste myths regularly performed by the caste singers are very popular and considered sacred and authentic by their respective castes.
-More than 150 caste myths are alive and vibrant among the castes.
-Most of the myths of mother goddesses and the Perantal goddesses are also popular and heard with high respect, Ankamma katha, Maremma katha Ellamma katha, Mandhata katha, Tirupamma katha, Kamma katha, Sanysamma katha and such myths are still have currency in the folk life of Andhras.
-They are still being performed in the annual Jataras of the goddesses in most of the parts of Andhra.

 Different types of folk tales shown in the aforementioned classification exist in Telugu folk literature.
 Short fables, bedtime tales, long wonder tales and such other types of tales still exist in large numbers.
 Balanagamma katha, Kumara Ramuni katha, Desingu raju katha and kasimajuli kathalu, Tenali Ramalingani kathalu and other tale cycles are very popular and taking breath in the winds of the Telugu villages.

-Telugu folk song has a strong life it is very powerful across the ages.
-It is not only amusing the people by its sweet tunes but also shivering the misrules with its powerful words.
-Folk song when it is applied for the revolutionary is becoming a weapon.
-Folk song is not inferior to any literary genre, and it is very rich in Andhra Pradesh.